floforsthuber/antras_chor_2018.jl/README.md

 be accessed [here](https://scholar.harvard.edu/files/antras/files/upstream_ac_29dec2017_withtables.pdf), with slides for the presentation of the paper [here](https://scholar.harvard.edu/files/antras/files/upstream_ac_slides_dec17.pdf) and the authors' files for replication [here](https://scholar.harvard.edu/files/antras/files/upstream_ac_replication.zip).<br/>

 The replication uses the STATA format available from WIOD [here](http://www.wiod.org/database/wiots13).<br/>
-My own files are available via Google Drive.
+My own files are available via my Google Drive [here](https://drive.google.com/drive/folders/1xTcZLRCvakpyT1Eu6GjNYu-sZziu_wwL?usp=sharing).

 All mistakes are my own.

 # Comments

 My results coincide very well with the results reported in the paper.
-There are some differences in the number of observations used in the regressions, I attribute this to a slightly different treatment of *NaNs* and *zeros*, nevertheless, the results are qualitatively the same and quantitatively very close.
+There are some differences due to the number of observations used in the regressions, I attribute this to a slightly different treatment of *NaNs* and *zeros*, nevertheless, the results are qualitatively the same and quantitatively very close.

 Figure 8 is missing and and table 5 is inaccurate (as indicated below), due to a faulty calculation of the Head-Reis Index for the final demand.

+Furthermore, the model scetched out in chapter five and the counterfactuals form chapter six are left for a later stage as I need to better understand the methods to do so first.

 # Results